HSCT Choices booklet

 Stage 4

-A further, more intensive ‘conditioning chemotherapy’ is used to suppress or wipe out the immune system.
+A further, more intensive ‘conditioning chemotherapy’ is used to suppress or wipe out your immune system.
 This chemotherapy can be given at different levels of intensity depending on where you are being treated and which regime the hospital is using.

 Stage 5